 Batteries are stored in an area that is setback from traffic and other activities to ensure batteries are not disturbed; specifically they are stored along the North wall of Area A.

-The battery storage area shall be secured, cool, well ventilated, and a dry environment.
+The battery storage area is well ventilated, and a dry environment.

-Battery storage temperatures shall be kept below 25oC and away from direct sunlight.

-Batteries shall be kept in original shipping containers if possible.

-The battery storage area shall clearly identified as the Battery Storage Area; and within the battery storage area labeling shall be placed on the sorted battery types (e.g., lithium, etc.).
-The storage area shall have access to a Class D fire extinguisher.
+The battery storage area is clearly identified as the Battery Storage Area; and within the battery storage area labeling is be placed on the sorted drums by battery types (e.g., lithium, etc.).
+The storage area has access to a Class D fire extinguisher.

 3.13 Load Checking Program

-A load checking (screening) program will be utilized throughout the operating life of the Facility in order to detect and eliminate any attempts to deliver unauthorized wastes to the Facility.
+A load checking (screening) program is utilized in order to detect and eliminate any attempts to deliver unauthorized wastes to the Facility.
 The load checking program will consist of the following components:

 Employee training on load checking procedures,